-- Refusals: A Singaporean person’s preoccupation with saving face and politeness means they will seldom give a direct ‘no’ or negative response, even when they do not agree with you.
+- Refusals: A Singaporean person’s preoccupation with saving and means they will seldom give a direct ‘no’ or negative response, even when they do not agree with you.
 Therefore, focus on hints of hesitation.
 Listen closely to what they say and double check your understanding by asking for their opinion.
 Though they may not willingly speak up to contest an idea, they generally give their honest opinion when invited to do so.

 - Voice: Speaking loudly can be seen as rude and overbearing in Singapore.

 - Pointing: Pointing with the index finger is considered to be rude.
 Rather, people point by using their whole hand or nod their head in the intended direction.